Calling Women Entrepreneurs in Kenya!

 The Women for Africa Foundation, Babson College, and Banco Santander are committed to the success and growth of Kenyan women entrepreneurs.
 We firmly believe that this will provide pathways to great economic and social opportunities for all.

-We encourage Kenyan senior women business leaders and emerging women entrepreneurs to join us by applying for “Launch and Grow: The Kenyan Women’s Entrepreneurial Leadership Program.”
+We encourage Kenyan experienced women business leaders and emerging women entrepreneurs to join us by applying for “Launch and Grow: The Kenyan Women’s Entrepreneurial Leadership Program.”

 Program Schedule and Commitments:

-- Implementation of the projects, web-based coursework and mentoring: July-December 2016
+- Implementation of the projects, web-based coursework and mentoring: September 2017-May 2018

 Call to Action

-“Launch and Grow: The Kenyan Women’s Entrepreneurial Leadership Program” is a unique first-of-its kind program offered to select groups of both emerging women entrepreneurs and senior Kenyan women business leaders.
+“Launch and Grow: The Kenyan Women’s Entrepreneurial Leadership Program” is a unique first-of-its kind program offered to select groups of both emerging women entrepreneurs and seasoned Kenyan women entrepreneurial leaders.
 The Women for Africa Foundation, through collaboration with Babson College and Banco Santander, will offer a transformational learning experience designed to accelerate the impact and success of the participating entrepreneurs’ businesses.
-The program includes an intensive one-week residency at Babson’s main campus located near Boston, Massachusetts, USA in addition to e-learning, coaching, and mentoring post-program.
+The program includes an intensive one-week residency at Babson’s main campus located near Boston, Massachusetts, USA in addition to e-learning, coaching, and mentoring post-program in Nairobi.

 Who Should Apply?

 The program will accept applications from two groups of participants, both of whom must be in registered companies.
 The final number of participants will be eight women for each group.
-All business women living in Kenya, regardless of their citizenship are eligible.
-Additionally, both groups of applicants should have an idea for an innovative high impact social venture to life through this program.
-Seed money for the highest potential high impact social change/social venture ideas will be provided by The Women for Africa Foundation and Banco Santander.
+All b

 Women-owned and operated businesses represent one third of all companies on the continent of Africa, contributing significantly to job creation and development.
 In Kenya, women represent more than 50% of the business sector in the country; however, women-run businesses are usually smaller, have less access to credit, a lower growth rate, and lower rate of re-investment.
 The time for change is now.